Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 The RevOps team took a systematic approach.
 First, they froze new integrations and implemented strict data validation protocols to prevent new duplicates.
 Then they tackled how to fix HubSpot duplicates using a three-phase process: automated merge rules for obvious duplicates, manual review of fuzzy matches, and standardized field mapping for all future imports.

 HubSpot workflows automation became their secret weapon.
 They built workflows to flag potential duplicates in real-time, route questionable matches to data stewards, and automatically standardize field formats.
-One workflow alone prevented an estimated 300 new duplicates weekly.
+Those workflows caught new duplicates as they formed, before they could distort the next report.

 The Results

-Six weeks later, their pipeline reports finally matched reality.
-Marketing contribution to revenue jumped from 42% to 67%—not because performance improved, but because they could finally see what was working.
-According to HubSpot's 2023 State of Marketing Report, companies with clean data are 2.5x more likely to exceed revenue targets, and this team proved why.
+Afterward, the pipeline reports finally matched reality.
+Marketing's measured contribution to revenue rose sharply, not because performance improved, but because the team could finally see what was working.
+Clean data tends to correlate with more reliable forecasting and better target attainment, and this team showed why.

 Limitations and Considerations in Data Management